llogiq/capnproto-rust/_posts/2016-05-28-async-generators.md

 pub trait AsyncWrite {
     /// Attempts to write all buf.len() bytes from buf into the
     /// stream.
-Returns buf once all of the bytes have been
+Returns once all of the bytes have been written. fn write(&mut self, bytes: &[u8]) -<AsyncStatus>-> Result<()>;
-    /// written.
-    fn write(&mut self, bytes: &[u8]) -<AsyncStatus>-> Result<()>;
 }

 pub trait AsyncRead {
     /// Attempts to read buf.len() bytes from the stream,
     /// writing them into buf.
-Returns the modified buf, and
+Returns the number of bytes
-    /// the number of bytes actually read.
-Returns as soon as
+    /// actually read.
+Returns as soon as min_bytes are
-    /// min_bytes are read or EOF is encountered. fn try_read(&mut self,
+    /// read or EOF is encountered.
+    fn try_read(&mut self,
                 buf: &mut [u8],
                 min_bytes: usize)